Ravi-Upadhyay/javascript-playground/objects/Methods/Object.is.md

 # Object.is() Method:

-It tells whether two values are the same value. is a new utility for checking strict equality of two values but without the nuanced exceptions that `===` has for `NaN` and `-0` values.
-Goto [MDN Website](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) for more details
+- It tells whether two values are the same value.
+- It is a new utility for checking strict equality of two values but without the nuanced exceptions that `===` has for `NaN` and `-0` values.
+- Goto [MDN Website](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) for more details

 ### Description